PurnimaPathak44/Project-1/README.md

 Non-Oscar movies most frequent multigenre was  "Comedy, Romance" movies such as The 40-Year-Old Virgin, 27 Dresses, and The Holiday.

+Two bar graphs were created for the Top 10 Oscar Movies Multigenres and Top 10 Non-Oscar Movies Multigenres.
+The signle genres were color coded in order to get a better representation of which genre was appearing more frequently than others.

+The Oscar movies appeared to have more Drama and Adventure movies while Non-Oscar movies had much more Comedy and Thriller movies.
+This could be explained by the Oscar movies on average being more serious and artistic style movies that are favored by movie critcs while Non-Oscar movies can have more comedy and thrilling fun movies that an average audience would enjoy.

 ### "Movie Film Ratings (G, PG, PG-13, R) Analysis"

 ### "Top 10 Directors vs Revenue and Runtime Regression"